jakearchibald/jakearchibald.com/static-build/posts/2021/09/did-a-walk/index.md

 <div class="video"><iframe src="https://www.youtube.com/embed/QaP50brumvg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>
 </figure>

 This 'episode' is a disaster due to connectivity issues, so I include it mostly for completeness, although Surma does a stellar job filling.
-In fact, I'm writing this watching it for the first time myself.
+In fact, I'm watching it for the first time myself.

 # Hour 7: Spicy crisps, batteries, and changing the web